janus-idp/backstage-showcase/docs/e2e-tests/examples.md

 You can see an examples of fixture usage at [github discovery test](../../e2e-tests/playwright/e2e/github-discovery.spec.ts).

-An example on the before/after approach is the [github happy path](../../e2e-tests/playwright/e2e/github-happy-path.spec.ts), but almoust any test that you will fins at e2e will follow this approach.
+An example on the before/after approach is the [github happy path](../../e2e-tests/playwright/e2e/github-happy-path.spec.ts), but almoust any test that you will find at e2e will follow this approach.

 Also, note that some test (like [github happy path](../../e2e-tests/playwright/e2e/github-happy-path.spec.ts)) uses a global page variable `let page: Page;`.
 This is used to avoid reauthentications on the test due to the current rate limits on github.